mentorpaired/yaKitabuBackend/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-Special thanks to [Kosy](https://github.com/kosyfrances) for guiding us through the entire app creation process, reviewing our code and unblocking us when we are stuck with an issue, and most especially, for taking the time out of their busy lives to provide free mentorship to us
+Special thanks to [Kosy](https://github.com/kosyfrances) and [Tunde](https://github.com/toystars) for guiding us through the entire app creation process, reviewing our code and unblocking us when we are stuck with an issue, and most especially, for taking the time out of their busy lives to provide free mentorship to us.